 Calcium (in Latin calcis, meaning lime) was known as early as the first century.
 Ancient Romans used to prepare lime as calcium oxide.

 A non-proper diet can lead to calcium deficiency which can lead to blood clotting or osteoporosis.
-On the other hand, too much calcium can cause impaired kidney function and decrease absorption of other minerals.
+On the other hand, too much calcium can cause impaired kidney function and decrease the absorption of other minerals.

 So, where is the problem one may ask?
 When there is plenty of calcium to be found from dairy products and others (fruits, vegetables, seaweeds).